sohoffice/angular-universalize-email/README.md

       <a href="#" mat-button>Bar</a>
     </p>

-Try replace p with a container div to fix the issue.
+Try replace p with a div to fix the issue.

+#### My mat-icons (or other icons) weren't showing.

+I've tried both the SVG and iconfont approach in Gmail.
+Unfortunately, SVG tags were removed and iconfont was not loaded.
+If you want to use icons, you may have to fallback to bitmap-based formats (png, jpg, etc.).

 #### My template engine use braces.